 News Articles about Regenerative Agriculture

 The Bio-Logical Capital team had the chance to visit one of the country’s fastest growing indoor farming projects earlier this year on a team trip to New York.
+Square Roots is a dual urban farming and entrepreneurship program.
+The early-stage venture uses re-purposed shipping containers to grow leafy greens and other vegetables throughout the year via a 13-month incubator program for individuals interested in learning about urban agriculture.

 Bio-Logical Capital’s approach to agriculture relies heavily on integrated rotational management of animals and crops using principals from agroecology and other "beyond organic" practices.
 Bees are an often overlooked but essential part of this model.
 They are the connectors, the pollinators, and the silent workers on our farms.